HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Stable Road Acquisition (SRAC) Investors to Contact Firm's Attorneys Now, SEC Cease and Desist Order and Complaint

-SAN FRANCISCO, July 14, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Stable Road Acquisition Corp. ( SRAC) investors with significant losses to submit your losses now.
+SAN FRANCISCO, July 15, 2021 /PRNewswire/ -- Hagens Berman urges Stable Road Acquisition Corp.
+(NASDAQ: SRAC) investors with significant losses to submit your losses now.
 The firm is investigating SEC charges related to the planned merger of the company and privately held Momentus Inc.

 Visit: www.hbsslaw.com/investor-fraud/SRAC